hannsadrian/onboard-api-discovery/README.md

 ## Usage

 After you've followed the installation using npm, you can start a discovery by entering `onboard-api-discovery` in your terminal.
-This will start a search for known api endpoints and return a json object which looks similiar to the following:
+This will start a search for known api endpoints and return a json object which looks similiar to the following: (altough hopefully with data in the payload fields)

 ```json
 {